sorayaboza/BVT-Discord-Bot/README.md

 To run:
 1. Type 'npm i' in terminal.
 2. Create a `.env` file.
 Info on contents below this list.
-3. Run schema.sql by clicking `Ctrl+A > Right Click > Run MySQL Query` to create the database.
+3. Run schema.sql by opening the file, then clicking `Ctrl+A > Right Click > Run MySQL Query` to create the database.
 4. Run the app.js file.

 .env file: